Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Definitions and assumptions

-The solvent and the small solutes suspended in it constitute an isotropic viscous microphase ("$\eta$") known as the solution, occupying a partial region $\nu_\eta$ within $\mathcal V$, whereas the microparticles ("$m$") occupy a partial region $\nu_m=\mathcal V\setminus\nu_\eta$ of volume $V_m$.
-Each microparticle species consists of solid microphase, made of chemically bound components that do not support viscous shear or diffusion.
+The solvent and the small solutes suspended in it constitute an isotropic viscous microphase ("$\eta$") referred to as the solution, occupying a partial region $\nu_\eta$ within $\mathcal V$, whereas the microparticles ("m") occupy a partial region $\nu_\text{m}=\mathcal V\setminus\nu_\eta$ of volume $V_\text{m}$.
+Each microparticle species consists of a solid microphase, made of chemically bound components that do not support viscous shear or diffusion.
 The solution meets the surfaces of the microparticles at well-defined interfacial boundaries, where it remains isotropic assuming that molecular crowding and orientational correlations can be ignored.
-The colloids ("$c$") are a chosen species of microparticles whose motion we seek to determine, specified by a given index value $c$ and occupying a partial region $\nu_c$ of volume $V_c$, such that $\nu_m=\bigcap_c\nu_c$ and $V_m=\sum_c V_c$.
+At such a boundary, we distinguish between interfacial body forces, which derive from potential gradients, and interfacial collisional interactions, which are mapped onto corresponding boundary conditions.
+The colloids ("$c$") are a chosen species of microparticles whose motion we seek to determine, specified by a given index value $c$ and occupying a partial region $\nu_c$ of volume $V_c$, such that $\nu_\text{m}=\bigcap_c\nu_c$ and $V_\text{m}=\sum_c V_c$.
 The fluid ("$\sim$") refers to the surrounding solution and all other microparticle species suspended in it, excluding the colloids and thus occupying a partial region $\tilde\nu=\mathcal V\setminus\nu_c$.